 Second Trimester Recap, Must-Haves and Baby Name!

-Well folks, we are officially in the HOME STRETCH.
+Well, folks, we are officially in the HOME STRETCH.
 Peace out, second trimester.
 Hello, third trimester.
 Instead of doing an update this week, this blog will be more of a reflection on the second trimester.
 But before we get into that, one big news moment: Matt and I finally agreed on Pistachio’s real name!
 This is big.
 Want to know what it is?
 Sorry…can’t tell you that.
-BUT I will be including one baby name hint at the end of each pregnancy blog post (including this post) moving forward.
+But I will be including one baby name hint at the end of each pregnancy blog post (including this post) moving forward.
 I won’t confirm or deny, of course, until his birth announcement.
-If you do guess the full name (first and middle), you’ll win a small prize.
-To participate, comment below or on one of my social media posts with your first name and middle name guess.
+If you guess the full name (first and middle), you’ll win a small prize.
+To participate, comment below or on one of my social media posts with your first name and middle name.
 You have to get both to win, but you can guess as often as you’d like.
-You are disqualified if my “loose lips, sinks ships” husband accidentally tells you the name.
+You are disqualified if my “loose lips, sink ships” husband accidentally tells you the name.
 Now, back to our regularly scheduled program.

 Overall, the second trimester was pretty darn easy compared to the first trimester.